baijuka/MS1-Project/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Bootstrap Framework](https://getbootstrap.com/)
-    -   Bootstrap was used to assist with the responsiveness and styling of the website.
+    -   Bootstrap was used to assist with the responsiveness and styling of the website
 1. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import 'Roboto' and 'Arimo' fonts into the style.css file which is used on all pages throughout the project.
+    - Google fonts were used to import 'Roboto' and 'Arimo' fonts into the style.css file which is used on all pages throughout the project
 1. [Font Awesome:](https://fontawesome.com/)
-        - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+        - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes
 1. [Git](https://git-scm.com/)
-    - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+    - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub
 1. [GitHub:](https://github.com/)
-    - GitHub is used to store the projects code after being pushed from Git.
+    - GitHub is used to store the projects code after being pushed from Git
 1. [Balsamiq:](https://balsamiq.com/)
-    - Balsamiq was used to create the wireframes during the design process.
+    - Balsamiq was used to create the wireframes during the design process
 1. [Gitpod:](https://www.gitpod.io/)
-    - Gitpod was used as a text editor create and edit files.
+    - Gitpod was used as a text editor to create and edit files
+1. Google Chrome
+    - Google Chrome was used to browse the pages

 ## Testing

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
 -   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://github.com/)
 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://github.com/)
--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone6, Samsung Galaxy A70.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone6, Samsung Galaxy A70
--   A large amount of testing was done to ensure that all pages were linking correctly.
+-   A large amount of testing was done to ensure that all pages were linking correctly
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+-   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues

 ### Known Bugs

+-   Issue -The display of the web pages were different on deployment site Fixed - Added a dot infront of the relative path in the link tag: <link rel="stylesheet" href="./assets/css/style.css">
--   Issue - Navbar item color was not changing while mouse hower over it.
-    Fixed - Changed the code in style.css as :
-        li.nav-item a:hover {
+-   Issue - Navbar item color was not changing while mouse hower over it Fixed - Changed the code in style.css as : li.nav-item a:hover {
         color:orange !important;